• Skip to primary navigation

 A glass bowl filled with a chocolate oats mixture with a spoon in it.

-Then stir or shake well to combine all the ingredients.
-Let everything rest for at least 3 hours, or overnight in the fridge.
+1. Step 2: Stir everything well to combine all the ingredients.
+Let the mixture rest for at least 3 hours, or overnight in the fridge.

 Top tips: